Alternate Format Services

 Requests for textbooks or course materials in alternate formats (such as e-text, digital audio, Braille) can be made through the Library by emailing Carol Tennant at or visiting Carol in her office, Room 120c, the Adaptive Technology Centre.

-This service is available to students with a print disability who are registered with the Disability Services Office and have been given alternate format as an accommodation by a Disability Services advisor.
+This service is available to students with a print disability who are registered with the Queen's Students Accessibility Services Office and have been given alternate format as an accommodation by a Accessibility Services advisor.
 A print disability or a “perceptual disability” is defined under the Canadian Copyright Act, as:

 … a disability that prevents or inhibits a person from reading or hearing a literary, musical, dramatic or artistic work in its original format, and includes such a disability resulting from